(Digital art Courtesy: Hiral Varun)

 1979 (Age 26)

-- Amma’s first batch of young and earnest spiritual seekers (who later became resident brahmacharis and Sanyasins) start visiting Amma from their homes frequently.
+- Amma’s first batch of young and earnest spiritual seekers (who later became resident brahmacharis and Sannyasins) start visiting Amma from their homes frequently.
 (Balagopal, Ramesh Rao, Sreekumar, Ramakrishnan and Venugopal)

 - November 1979 – Amma’s first western disciple Neal Rosner (Later Swami Paramatmananda Puri) from Thiruvannamalai meets Amma for the first time.

-- A few months later, Neal and Gayathri (Gail Tredwell, Amma’s first western woman devotee and personal assistant) come for permanently staying with Amma.
+- A few months later, Neal and Gayathri (Gail Tredwell, Amma’s first western woman devotee and personal assistant) come to stay permanently with Amma.

 1980 (Age 27)